uqee/coretechs-stackedit-workspace/PrivacyPolicy.md.md

 If you are located in the European Economic Area, you have the right to lodge a complaint with a supervisory authority if you believe our processing of your personal information violates applicable law.

-### 11. Queries, Requests and Complaints

-If you have any queries, requests for access or correction or complaints relating to the handling of your personal information, please contact us by email at <a target='_blank' href="mailto:support@odds96.com">support@odds96.com</a> or by the client support chat function.

 ### 11. Cookies Policy

 The Odds96 website (the "Website") uses cookies to deliver a better and more personalized service to users.
 This Cookies Policy explains what cookies are, how they are used on the Website and how to manage their use.